 Level 1 Level 2 Level 3 Level 4

 Networking Management LAN Status Up/Down

 LAN Port LAN Ports 1 - 4

 DHCP Enabled/Disabled

 IP Address

 Subnet mask

 MAC

 AES67 (only visible if AES67 has been configured to its own LAN) LAN Status Up/Down

 Dante (only visible if Dante has been configured in the CCM)

-LAN Port By default management and AES67 are configured to LAN 1.
+LAN Port By default management is configured to LAN 1.
 This can be changed in the CCM.
+AES67 is configured to LAN 2.

 DHCP Enabled/Disabled

 IP Address

 Subnet mask

 MAC MAC address